Rokyyz/Unit3/project/documentation.md

 2. The application offers a feature to keep track of inventory, and live update if it decreases or increases (keeping track meaning that it is saved on a database and displayed to the owner on a separate GUI screen) [Issue tackled: "Having problems overseeing the inventory of materials left for production, thus leading to future budget proposition problems"]
 3. The application offers a machine to make the item and buy materials [Issue tackled: "A need to find an easier alternative to buy or make materials needed for the production as it takes too long and is too complicated to go to another side"]
 4. The application offers a login page - register, existing accounts, and encrypted password [Issue tackled: "Concerns about company security breaches, someone unauthorized logging in"]
-5. The application offers a company and founder bio and material description [Issue tackled: "Clients complaining about the lack of information that they have regarding materials used as well as the company they trust in the production of them"]
+5. The application offers an overview of the workers on the factory ground displaying ID, name, description, status, and location [Issue tackled: "As the factory grew and the owner required help from his coworkers, it was tough to figure out who is on factory grounds and who is not."]
-6. The application offers a feature to filter customer searches on the online shop based on budget and materials [Issue tackled: "Clients are confused about what they can afford and which materials they want in their rackets"]
+6. The application offers a feature to filter customer orders of the shop based on name and or ID, displaying materials and budget used [Issue tackled: "Having problems seeing history records of orders, what they have ordered - materials and costs to better plan for future"]

 [^1]: Dreamsite.
 "Badminton Smash Stock Photos, Images & Pictures" badminton smash,